Permission to Pause

 • I can leave things undone.

-Yes, making peace with the unrealistic expectation that I "need" to get everything done immediately is the hardest step.
+Making peace with the unrealistic expectation that I "need" to get everything done immediately is the hardest step.
 It is also the most crucial.

-Give Yourself Permission to Leave Things Undone
+Leave Things Undone

-Leaving things undone can be:
+Leaving things undone can look like:

-• Leaving the dishes in the sink instead of putting them in the dishwasher.
+• Leaving the dishes in the sink.

-• Making sandwiches for dinner instead of something more elaborate.
+• Making sandwiches for dinner.

-4 Ways To Take a Pause
+Four Ways To Take a Pause

 • First 15: Start your day with 15 minutes of gratitude journaling, setting an intention, reading something inspirational, meditation, prayer – whatever soothes your soul.